-- Do our homework every day and ask for help when I need to. - Read at least 30 minutes every day outside of school time. - Give to my parents or the adult who is responsible for my welfare all notices and information received by me from my school every day.
+- Strive to attend school everyday because my attendance matters. - Be on time for school to ensure that the day is maximized - Do our homework every day and ask for help when needed. - Read at least 30 minutes every day outside of school time. - Give to my parents or the adult who is responsible for my welfare all notices and information received by me from my school every day.